SpeedyC86/prezentare-nodejs/README.md

 ##What is NodeJS?
 [nodejs.org](https://nodejs.org)

-* >Node.js is an open source, cross-platform runtime environment for server-side and networking applications. - [Wikipedia](https://en.wikipedia.org/wiki/Node.js)
+* "Node.js is an open source, cross-platform runtime environment for server-side and networking applications". - [Wikipedia](https://en.wikipedia.org/wiki/Node.js)
 * a platform for building JavaScript applications optimized for performing high speed input/output operations
 * a platform which contains a JavaScript execution engine (that engine is Google's Chrome V8 engine)